-C. Within six months of the effective date of this amendment and annually thereafter, the operator of an existing community saltwater disposal system shall report the information required in §317.B above to the Office of Conservation.
+C. Within six months of the effective date of this amendment and annually thereafter, the operator of an existing community saltwater injection system shall report the information required in §317.B above to the Office of Conservation.

-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 26:2806 (December 2000).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 26:2806 (December 2000), amended LR 49:71 (January 2023).